mchzh/CSYE6225-Project-Sudoku/conf/Loadbalancer/Load balancer setup.md

 STEP 2: sudo yum install nginx   #install nginx

 STEP 3: We have to configure nginx to act as a load balancer, to do this we need to access the nginx.conf file

 cd /etc/nginx

 vi nginx.conf

 To start using NGINX with a group of servers, first, you need to define the group with the upstream directive.
 The directive is placed in the http context.Servers in the group are configured using the server directive.
-	For example, In the below description the following configuration defines a group named backend and consists of two server configurations.
-	To pass requests to a server group, the name of the group is specified in the proxy_pass directive.Server running on NGINX passes all requests to the backend server group that you will be defining
+For example, In the below description the following configuration defines a group named backend and consists of two server configurations.To pass requests to a server group, the name of the group is specified in the proxy_pass directive.Server running on NGINX passes all requests to the backend server group that you will be defining.

 Inside the nginx.conf file under the "http" section add the following lines:

         upstream backend{